stablecaps/netup_pydemo/README.md

 ## Overview

 A Python3 script to check network connectivity and suggest possible reasonsfor lost connectivity.
-Tested working on Ubuntu 20.04
+Tested working on Ubuntu 20.04.

 ## Dependencies

+Formatting & colour works best with green on black background.
+With anything else, your mileage may vary!

 ```
 python3.8